eegavinayakasai/URL-shortener-project/README.md

 * Added database indexing to improve lookup performance.
 * Implemented JWT-based stateless authentication with Email OTP verification.
 * Containerized Redis using Docker Compose for simplified development.
+* Added comprehensive unit tests using JUnit 5 and Mockito for service-layer business logic.

 ---